-Top shipping companies in the USA provide these services:
+The top companies in the USA provide these essential shipping company services.
+Does yours?

 1. Shipping Services (Obviously)